What to Do With Loose Skin After Weight Loss Surgery?

 For a man having excess loose skin in the breasts can affect the way a shirt looks or fits.
 One weight loss patient said, that when she saw her reflection while standing in front of a mirror, the person staring back at her didn’t match the way she felt.

 One tip that will help during your weight loss transformation is to use compression-type garments during your workouts.
-No matter what activity you are doing, wearing a compression-type garment will help keep loose skin from impeding your workout, prevent chafing and alleviate any embarrassment or discomfort due to jiggling loose skin.
+No matter what activity you are doing, wearing a compression-type garment will help keep loose skin from impeding your workout, prevent chafing, and alleviate any embarrassment or discomfort due to jiggling loose skin.

 You will not need the strength of a compression garment worn after a surgical procedure but a tight-fitting athletic shirt or leggings that wick sweat should work.
-Choose a size smaller than you actually are so the garment will hold loose skin in place.
+Choose a size smaller than you are so the garment will hold loose skin in place.
 As you continue to lose weight you can adjust the sizing of the garments you wear.

-What Can Be Done about Loose Skin after Bariatric Surgery?
+What Can Be Done About Loose Skin after Bariatric Surgery?

 After losing a significant amount of weight, many areas of the body may end up with excess skin.
 The collagen and elastin in the skin are not able to retract enough to keep up with the amount of weight lost.
 Patients may end up with excess skin on the arms, abdomen/stomach, thighs, breast area, back, etc.